 Generally speaking, in Australia, copyright in musical works and lyrics lasts for the life of the composer plus seventy years.
 In New Zealand, the copyright term is the life of the composer plus fifty years.
 Again, there are exceptions to this rule.

 Rights In Sound Recordings

 Sound recordings are also protected by copyright, separately to the music and lyrics.
-This copyright protects the investment made in recording a work, and is usually owned by the person or company that makes the recording or commissions the recording to be made, unless there is an agreement to the contrary or an exception applies.
-If you own copyright in a sound recording, you are generally the only person who can make copies of the recording, or perform it, cause it to be communicated to the public or rent it out.
+This copyright protects the investment made in recording a work, and is usually owned by the person or company that makes the recording or commissions the recording to be made (often a record company), unless there is an agreement to the contrary or an exception applies.
+If you own copyright in a sound recording, under the Copyright Act 1968 (Cth) you are generally the only person who can make copies of the recording, perform it, cause it to be communicated to the public or rent it out.